-Along the way, there have also been more informal avenues for public input, including the Snohomish County MRC "Beach Expo" day each year during 2001 through 2010.
-The process and related documents can be obtained by accessing the City of Mukilteo website: www.ci.mukilteo.wa.ushttps://mukilteowa.gov/departments/planning-development/planning-long-range/smp/.www.ci.mukilteo.wa.gov.
+The process and related documents can be obtained by accessing the City of Mukilteo website: https://mukilteowa.gov/departments/planning-development/planning-long-range/SMP/.

-Finalization of the 20149 Periodic SMP Update
+Finalization of the 2019 Periodic SMP

-This document represents City staff and consultants efforts' to prepare an update to the Shoreline Master Program (SMP) for the City of Mukilteo.
-As a draft document, it does not currently represent the Mayor's or City Council's views or approval.
-This document will be evaluated, commented upon, and changed as needed through Mukilteo's usual public process, which beginsan with public hearings by the Mukilteo Planning Commission and is now being followed with public hearings by the City Council.
-The DraftConcurrent with City consideration and adoption of the proposed periodic update to the Shoreline Master ProgramSMP, updates will be waswill then bereviewed and amended approved by the State of Washington Department of Ecology (DOE).
-It was is oOnly upon DOE's Ecology's approval that the updates are are consistent with all changes to SMA guidelines (since adoption of the SMP in 2011) that is the updated SMP can be is now considered a final document.
-The requirement for DOE's Ecology's review and approval differs from how other functional plans obtain final approval by City Council through the Comprehensive Plan update process.
+Concurrent with City consideration and adoption of the proposed periodic update to the SMP, updates will be reviewed and approved by Ecology.
+Only upon Ecology's approval that the updates are consistent with all changes to SMA guidelines (since adoption of the SMP in 2011) is the updated SMP considered a final document.
+The requirement for Ecology's review and approval differs from how other functional plans obtain final approval by City Council through the Comprehensive Plan update process.